fbq('trackCustom', 'view_shop_coffee'); var trackEvent = 'shop_coffee'; A gentle mist cloaks the soaring heights of the…

 You can also buy bags of coffee at Trade Coffee's website.
 You can look for coffee based on how you take it or your taste preference.
 And Trade Coffee does more than just sell coffee.
 They also sell a huge variety of equipment, including coffee makers, grinders, and kettles.

-Overall, a Trade Coffee subscription allows you to try a variety of coffees and continually hone in on what you like.
+Overall, a Trade Coffee subscription allows you to try a variety of coffees and continually hone in on what you like in your cup of coffee.

-It seems like the Pacific Northwest is synonymous with great coffee.
+It seems like the Pacific Northwest is synonymous with great coffee and great coffee roasters.
 And that's the focus of Bean Box.
 It specializes in making micro-roasters from the Seattle and Portland area accessible to all.
 It also helps you expand your horizons when it comes to coffee.

 The unique feature of Bean Box is the Coffee Tasting Subscription.
 Each month you'll receive a curated selection of four unique coffees.
 Each coffee comes in a 1.8-ounce sample bag, enough to make between four and six cups of coffee.
-You can choose a light, medium, or dark roast.
-You can also choose "all roasts" to allow the roasters to choose the perfect level for that specific bean.
+You can choose light, medium, or dark roasted coffee beans.
+You can also choose "all roasts" to allow the roasters to choose the perfect level for that specific bean for your cup of coffee.

 The Coffee Bag Subscription sends full-size bags of coffee.
 You can sign up for weekly, biweekly, or monthly delivery.
 It also gives you a wider variety of roast levels to choose from than the Coffee Tasting Subscription.
 You can also choose a decaf or espresso coffee subscription.